80s Fashion Flashback

 Skinny-cut denim jeans made in then-modern finishes like acid or stone-washed denim were must have wardrobe pieces.
 If you were going for a super-trendy look, you might buy a pair that already had a few tears, or strategically rip a pair that you already owned.

-Leggings weren't the only layering option for jeans and leggings during the 80s.
-They were often paired with multiple shirt layers, though sometimes a single over-sized tee shirt was chosen.
+During the 80s, jeans and leggings were often paired with multiple shirt layers, though sometimes a single over-sized tee shirt was chosen.
 Wearing flats or pumps with skinny-cut bottoms was a fashionable 80s look.

 Tops weren't all meant to be layered either - at least not with other clothing pieces.
 Shoulder pads were all the rage for stylish women during the 80s - from slinky dresses like the one pictured here to button-up tops, casual corduroy blazers and dressy suit jackets.

 Leather became quite trendy during the 80s, with women layering biker-looking jackets over everything from jeans and cut-up sweatshirts to skirts and frilly tops.
 Those who took the rock-and-roll look seriously often sported leather pants in colors ranging from black to red.

 Lace-Up Ankle Boots